 While there are several Premium account types, in this article I will be comparing Premium Business Plus and Sales Navigator Professional, which are the most useful for the purpose of lead generation and social selling.

-Here is a comparison graphic provided by LinkedIn of these two account types.
+Here is a comparison graphic provided by LinkedIn of the different LinkedIn membership levels.

 LinkedIn Premium Business Plus